Active learning of potential-energy surfaces of weakly-bound complexes with regression-tree ensembles: Introduction

-Here, we propose a regression-version of the stochastic query by forest (SQBF)~\cite{Borisov:AL} hybrid selection algorithm and use it to generate a minimal grid for the intermolecular PES of weakly-bound \pyrrolew complex~\cite{Johny:CPL721:149, Johny:protection:inprep}.
+Here, we propose a regression-version of the stochastic query by forest (SQBF)~\cite{Borisov:AL} selection algorithm and use it to generate a minimal grid for the intermolecular PES of weakly-bound \pyrrolew complex~\cite{Johny:CPL721:149, Johny:protection:inprep}.
 The algorithm selects molecular geometries with large uncertainties in corresponding energy predictions and at the same time keeps the distribution of selected geometries similar to that in the pool.
 The proposed algorithm does not suffer from the shortcomings of uncertainty-based methods and leads to better results.
-The uncertainty is estimated using an ensemble of regression trees that constitute a random forest regressor (RFR), while the data statistics is partially preserved using a random sampling procedure.
+The uncertainty is estimated using an ensemble of regression trees that constitute a random forest regressor (RFR), while the data statistics is partially preserved using a random sampling (RS) procedure.
 Owing to the greedy optimization algorithm employed in regression trees, this method is computationally fast and scales well with the size of data.
-We show that the SQBF selection scheme combined with a NN model for the fitting of PES require only 30~\% of the initial pool data (around 50\,000 grid points) to achieve the convergence with a generalization error of about 16~\invcm.
-In comparison to popular QBC and random sampling schemes, the SQBF queries about two and three times less data, respectively, to converge to the same accuracy.
-The present approach is general, not restricted to weakly-bound complexes, and applicable to larger molecular systems.
+In general, the RFR model is not a continuous function and hence not well suited for modeling of PESs.
+However, due to its high computational efficiency, the RFR is an attractive method for sampling purposes in AL, which can be easily combined with other ML models, \eg, NNs, to produce the final model.
+Our empirical results show that the SQBF selection scheme combined with a NN model for the fitting of PES require only 30~\% of the initial pool data (around 50\,000 grid points) to achieve the convergence with a generalization error of about 16~\invcm.
+In comparison to popular QBC and RS schemes, the SQBF queries about two and three times less data, respectively, to converge to the same accuracy.
+The SQBF algorithm is general, not restricted to weakly-bound complexes, and applicable to larger molecular systems.